MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 The following extensions aren't required to hand-off to Omnichannel for Customer Service, but they provide bot authors with a better experience by providing [extra variables and actions](#voice-based-capabilities).

 Typically, the extensions are automatically installed in your Omnichannel for Customer Service environment.
-However, if the environment that you connected Omnichannel for Customer Service to isn't the same environment your bot is in, you'll need to manually install the extensions.
+However, if the environment that you connected Omnichannel for Customer Service to isn't the same environment your bot is in, you need to manually install the extensions.

 ### Text and voice hand-off